 This can make you feel more tired, and before you know it, you’ve lost precious minutes of your morning.

 What can you do to prevent this?
 I know a medical student who has his bedroom lights programmed to his alarm.
 Forcing all the lights on would help him get up and out of bed.
 Another tip is to leave your phone on the opposite side of the room.
 This will force you to get up to turn it off.
 You can also download apps like Smart Alarm or Math Alarm.
-These require you to solve a math problem to turn it off or set it to snooze.
-That just sounds brutal though!
+These require you to solve a math problem to turn it off or set it to snooze (this sounds like torture to me haha).

 5. Give yourself something to look forward to.